GPVcode/Shopify-Dex/README.md

 - **Analytics and Reporting:** Customizable reports and analytics for deeper business insights.
 - **Integrations:** Seamless integration with third-party tools and services.

-## Getting Started
-This section will guide you through the initial setup and navigation of Shopify Dex.

 ### Prerequisites
 - Access to a Shopify store with API permissions.
 - A modern web browser.